amir-arad/MCP-server-vault/README.md

    - [MCP Tools](https://github.com/modelcontextprotocol/obsidian-mcp-tools) - For MCP-specific functionality

 ### Using the Vault

 - Browse servers in the `servers/` directory
 - Use tags to filter and discover servers by category, technology, or purpose
 - Search using queries like:
   - `tag:#category/database` to find all database servers
   - `tag:#tech/typescript tag:#purpose/rag` to find TypeScript RAG servers
   - `stars:>100` to find popular servers with over 100 GitHub stars
-- View tag records in the `tags/` directory for additional metadata about each tag

 ### Contributing

 1. Fork the repository from https://github.com/amir-arad/MCP-server-vault
 2. Add new servers using the template in `templates/server.md`
 3. Ensure proper frontmatter metadata and tagging